AZCoder/Grepper/README.md

 to work on the current piece.

 Grepper uses the Windows registry to allow its invocation within Windows Explorer, so that you can right-click on a directory and bring up the tool for that location.
-Currently all settings are stored in the registry as well, although in the future I may move them into json files stored with the app.
-Unfortunately the only way to invoke the app from Explorer is by adding it to the registry.
-This is purely for convenience as you can open the app the normal way and browse to the folder you want.
+All settings are saved as a json structured file.